🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 • 65+ feet long: B-2 (amount depending on weight of vessel) + fixed system in machinery

-• Sound devices: Boats under 40 foot should carry air horns or whistles that can be heard from half a nautical mile away.
+• Sound devices: Boats under 40 feet should carry air horns or whistles that can be heard from half a nautical mile away.
 Boats 40+ should have both a horn and a whistle.

 • Visual distress signals: In larger bodies of water where there are high seas (Great Lakes included), there are some rules to follow for visual signals.
 Based on the size of your boat, you'll need either daytime signals or nighttime signals (or both).